JetBrains/lincheck/docs/lincheck-test-tutorial.md

 **T1:** The 1st thread executes `inc()`, which returns `1`, and finishes.
 **T2:** The 2nd thread increments the previously read value of the counter and incorrectly updates it to `1`, returning `1` as a result.

-> Get the full code [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/CounterTest.kt).
+## To sum up

 Now you got familiar with the basic Lincheck API and tried out different testing modes.

+> Get the full code of the example [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/CounterTest.kt).

 Follow [the next section](testing-modes.md) to know more about stress testing and model checking modes and configuration of the test execution.